Taronga Zoo to Balmoral Walk [Guide & Map]

 Georges Heights lookout and Headland Park

-This whole area is part of Headlands Park.
+This area is part of Headlands Park.
 Along with the lookout, there is also an artists village to explore here if you have time.
-When you are ready, retrace your steps back to the main track and follow it until it comes out on Middle Head Road.
+When you are ready to move on, retrace your steps to the main track and follow it until it comes out on Middle Head Road.
 Cross the road and head down the staircase to Balmoral Beach.

 Balmoral is named after a castle in Scotland and in the 1880s was home to an artists camp.
-In the early 1920s, a ferry started to bring daytrippers to the area and shortly after a tram line opened and the beauty of the area was discovered by the masses.
-I am particularly fond of the gorgeous rotunda above built in the 1930s and home to the Shakespeare Bard on the Beach festival each year.
+In the early 1920s, a ferry started to bring daytrippers to the area and shortly after, a tram line opened, and Sydneysiders far and wide discovered the beauty of the area.
+I am particularly fond of the gorgeous rotunda built in the 1930s

 These days while still incredibly popular with locals and those in the know, the area does not attract anywhere near the number of tourists as Bondi or Manly and is perfect if you want to get a little off the beaten track.